mlgranger540/milestone-4/README.md

 ### Stripe Checkout

 When clicked, the checkout button will create a Stripe checkout session, providing the price ID and quantity of the items selected in a stringified array.
 The user will then be able to enter their card details or use another payment method to purchase their chosen items, creating an invoice in Stripe with the order details.
-A webhook listens for this event and adds an order entry to the database once payment has been completed successfully.
+A webhook listens for this event and adds an order entry to the database once payment has been received.

 ![Stripe Checkout](./readme-images/screenshots/stripe-checkout-censored.png)